yarinkash1/CPP_EX3_25/README.md

 - Merchant
 - Spy *(from Coup: Rebellion G54 expansion)*

+## Bonus Features

+ - Developer Mode -> can be toggled in the main.cpp with the boolean named 'isDevMode' at the start of the file.

+   Starts game with 6 players with names already set each of them have a different role.
+   This lets you check all the edge cases through the GUI in a convenient way.

 ## Installation Instructions (GUI via WSL)

 Follow these steps to install the GUI components for running the game under **WSL (Windows Subsystem for Linux)**.